upsidelab/spree_google_analytics/README.md

 2. Set required envs

-    If you want to send tracking data with each purchase set:
+    If you want to send tracking data with each purchase, set:

         `ENV['GOOGLE_ANALYTICS_TRACKING_ID']` -  tracking id of your google analytics project

-    If you want to see analytics reports in the admin panel set:
+    If you want to see analytics reports in the admin panel, set:

         `ENV['GOOGLE_ANALYTICS_VIEW_ID']` - view id that analytics reports will use `ENV['GOOGLE_ANALYTICS_SERVICE_ACCOUNT_JSON_PATH']` -  a path to a json file containing your credentials